YingxuH/DataSciencePosts/docs/cheat_sheet.md

 1. list stuff at the current directory with size: `ll -h`
 2. list size recursively: `du -sh *`
+3. `df -h` shows the amount of free space left on a file system

 ## Other